zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/reference/services/tfm_its_integration_guide.rst

     tests to ensure that all tests can run to completion.
 The type of persistent storage area is platform specific (eFlash, MRAM, etc.) and it is described in corresponding flash_layout.h

+- ``ITS_MAX_ASSET_SIZE`` - Defines the maximum asset size to be stored in the ITS area.
+This size is used to define the temporary buffers used by ITS to read/write the asset content from/to flash.
+The memory used by the temporary buffers is allocated statically as ITS does not use dynamic memory allocation.
+- ``ITS_NUM_ASSETS`` - Defines the maximum number of assets to be stored in the ITS area.
+This number is used to dimension statically the filesystem metadata tables in RAM (fast access) and flash (persistent storage).
+The memory used by the filesystem metadata tables is allocated statically as ITS does not use dynamic memory allocation.
+- ``ITS_BUF_SIZE``- Defines the size of the partition's internal data transfer buffer.
+If not provided, then ``ITS_MAX_ASSET_SIZE`` is used to allow asset data to be copied between the client and the filesystem in one iteration.
+  Reducing the buffer size will decrease the RAM usage of the partition at the expense of latency, as data will be copied in multiple iterations. *Note:* when data is copied in multiple iterations, the atomicity property of the filesystem is lost in the case of an asynchronous power failure.

 --------------